<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 9. I think my accountant should do more.

-If you feel that your accountant should be doing more, then you either don't think that they provide enough value for the price, they don't respond to your questions or concerns, or you're unsure of what they do actually provide.
+If you feel that your accountant should be doing more, then you either don't think that they provide enough value for the price, they don't respond to your questions or concerns, or you're unsure of what they actually provide.

-Work With a Reliable Accountant
+Work With a Reliable Accountant!

 Brian Paulson